Aliijjn/MineBlasters/README.md

 - How to increase performance using multithreading (800-2000fps!)
 - How to manage a larger code base (~4000 lines)

+# How to play the game
+- Download the zip file in the repo
+- Unzip the file and enjoy :)

 # Videos: 📷

 ### You spawn in an abandoned mine, armed with nothing but a revolver and some ammo